-See Note 10, "Debt - Energy," to the consolidated financial statements for further discussion regarding CVR's credit facilities, including the Amended and Restated ABL Credit Facility.
+See Note 10, "Debt - Energy," to the consolidated financial statements for further discussion regarding our Energy segment's debt transactions.

 On January 24, 2013, the board of directors of CVR adopted a quarterly cash dividend policy.
 CVR began paying regular quarterly dividends in the second quarter of 2013.
 Dividends are subject to change at the discretion of CVR's board of directors and may change from quarter to quarter.
 In addition, the current policy of the respective board of directors of CVR Refining and CVR Partners is to distribute all of the respective available cash of CVR Refining and CVR Partners each quarter.
 CVR Refining and CVR Partners do not have a legal obligation to pay distributions and there is no guarantee that they will pay any distributions on the units in any quarter.